mozman/ezdxf/docs/source/tutorials/getting_data.rst

 - :ref:`Common DXF attributes for DXF R12`
 - :ref:`Common DXF attributes for DXF R13 or later`

-If a DXF attribute is not set (a valid DXF attribute has no value), a `ValueError` will be raised.
+If a DXF attribute is not set (a valid DXF attribute has no value), a ``DXFValueError`` will be raised.
 To avoid this use the :meth:`GraphicEntity.get_dxf_attrib` method with a default value::

     p = e.get_dxf_attrib('paperspace', 0)  # if 'paperspace' is left off, the entity defaults to model space

-An unsupported DXF attribute raises an `AttributeError`.
+An unsupported DXF attribute raises an `DXFAttributeError`.

 Getting a Paper Space